w3c/wai-people-use-web/_people-use-web/tools-techniques-input.md

 - Keyboard only by people with cognitive, physical, and visual disabilities;
 - Touch screen only by people with cognitive and physical disabilities;
 - Mouse and keyboard with software that compensates for hand tremor;
-- Voice recognition (speech input) and other hands-free interaction.
+- Speech recognition and other hands-free interaction.

 **Note:** This page is illustrative and is not a complete list of all the ways that people interact with the web.